Is Your Back Pain From Adaptive Shortening Syndrome?

 The same effect happens when moving down to a crouched position from standing.

 Another way to test yourself

-Try this squat to see if you have adaptive shortening syndrome that leads to back pain.
+Try this squat below to see if you have shortening that leads to pain.

 You might notice the following issues:

 - Cannot squat down low with feet flat on the floor

 - Can squat almost all the way but need to raise your heels